 Penick went on to give the reasons for his order, but we never heard Hogan’s reasons for his.
 Here they are, gathered from what I have read of Hogan’s writings.

 Hitting a good drive puts you on offense.
-It leaves the ball in the part of the fairway where the green can be attacked, and even the pin.
+It leaves the ball in the part of the fairway where the green, and even the pin, can be attacked.

 You should have a plan at the outset of every hole, and getting the ball off the tee into the right place is the key to carrying out your plan.